prestonconnors/exercise_routine_video_editor/prompt.md

     - Must correctly implement audio ducking using the `sidechaincompress` filter to lower the background music volume when a sound effect is active.
     - Must use `amix` to combine all final audio streams into a single track.
 4.  **Filter Architecture (GPU-First):** Must perform GPU-native scaling (`scale_cuda`) before downloading the frame for CPU-based filters (`zscale`, `lut3d`, `unsharp`) and overlays (`drawtext`).
+5.  **Segment-Level Media Overrides:** Must support `replace_video` and `replace_audio` keys within the `routine.yaml` file for any segment, allowing users to substitute specific video or audio clips (e.g., for custom intros/outros) while maintaining all other processing like overlays and effects.
-5.  **Robust Final Assembly:** The concatenation step must copy the video stream but re-encode the audio with `aresample` to guarantee A/V synchronization.
+6.  **Robust Final Assembly:** The concatenation step must copy the video stream but re-encode the audio with `aresample` to guarantee A/V synchronization.

 ### 4. `create_hook.py` (New Utility)